JoseKling/PointProcesses.jl/docs/src/examples/Basics.md

 These two perspectives define the same stochastic process and will both be useful for understanding likelihood-based inference.

-Lets now calcualte the waiting times and see how "exponential" they look:
+Lets now calculate the waiting times and see how "exponential" they look:

 ````@example Basics
 waiting_times = diff(vcat(h.tmin, h.times));   # includes waiting time from tmin to first event